Aluminna/csi500-ml-competition/README.md

 # CSI 500 Machine Learning Competition

-An end-to-end portfolio modeling project for a CSI 500 machine-learning competition.
+This is the final project for Machine Learning course for Spring 2026 in NYU Shanghai.
+You may check the competition information here: https://github.com/NYUSH-ML/ml-competition-sp26

 The repository contains OHLCV feature engineering, LightGBM and XGBoost components, walk-forward evaluation, portfolio construction, and the exact Phase 2 submission recipe.

 > Educational and research use only.
 This repository is not investment advice and does not represent a live trading strategy.